karshievnavruz/if_else_vazifa/README.md

 ## Numbers A and B are given(of float type).
 Which one of them has a small remainder? if so, determine this number.
 9. A, B va C sonlari berilgan.
 A < B < C shartimizga to’g’ri keladimi yoki yoqmi aniqlang.
+## Numbers A, B and C are given.
+Whether A < B < C meets our condition define.
 10. A, B va C sonlari berilgan.
 B soni, A va C ni o’rtasidami yoki yoq aniqlang.
+## Numbers A, B and C are given.
+Determine whether the number of B is between A and C.
 11. A, B va C sonlari berilgan.
 Ulardan nechtasi musbat ekanligni aniqlang.
+## Numbers A ,B and C are given.
+Find out how many of them are positive.

 12. A, B va C sonlari berilgan.
 Ulardan ikki eng katta sonlarni yig’indisini aniqlang.
 13. A soni berilgan.
 A ni tub son ekanligni aniqlang.
 14. A va B sonlari berilgan.
 A va B ni , yani ikkalasi ham tog’ sonlar ekanligini